rhaiscript/book/src/rust/custom.md

 or `Engine::register_type_with_name`.

-To use native methods on custom types in Rhai scripts, it is common to register an API for the type using one of the `Engine::register_XXX` functions.
+To use native methods on custom types in Rhai scripts, it is common to register an API for the type via the `Engine::register_XXX` methods.

 ```rust
 use rhai::{Engine, EvalAltResult};